voxel51/fiftyone/e2e/README.md

 # Fiftyone Integration Test Suite

-This directory contains a suite of black box and UI integration tests.
+This directory contains a suite of black box UI tests that use BDD (Behavior-Driven Development) assertions.
+The goal is to ensure that the system meets the desired _busines requirements_ and provides value to the end user.
+No mocks or stubs are to be used.

-These are intended to simulate real users, and use little to no fakes/mocks/etc.

 ## Running Locally